symbolize-app/symbolize/rfc/README.md

-These documents represent technical proposals for systems, features, and strategies.
+These documents represent technical proposals for features.
 They should include enough details to evaluate the design and start a project.